siddz415/BallotBot/README.md

-# Ballotbot
+# BallotBot
-This project is a chatbot powered by LlamaIndex and a Large Language Model (LLM), designed to answer queries and provide insights related to Project 2025.
+This project is a chatbot powered by LlamaIndex (formerly GPT Index) and a Large Language Model (LLM), designed to answer queries and provide insights related to Project 2025.
 The chatbot can handle structured and unstructured data, making it a useful tool for managing and interacting with the project's knowledge base.

 # Features
 Efficient Query Handling: Use LlamaIndex to quickly search through large datasets related to Project 2025.